nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/arc_config.md

 arc config setgituser
 ```

-> :bulb: This will automatically transfer the info stored globally in the ArcCommander config to the local git config of the ARC.
+> :bulb: This will automatically transfer the info stored globally in the ARC Commander config to the local git config of the ARC.